 Textiles is a very popular subject at Westfield, gaining a firm footing in the ‘Arts’ curriculum.
-Last year’s A level results were excellent with 75% of grades at A*.

 This practical course explores the use of traditional materials, techniques and processes to communicate and demonstrate individual ideas and designs.
 Directed, skill based lessons are provided and training on how to use the machinery is a valid starting point for both courses.
 Students explore fashion, interior or fine art textiles and are given the opportunity to learn a wide range of techniques, from embroidery to printing, knitting to weaving – the list of opportunities are endless.